Cleveland-Cliffs Q1: Tariff Tailwinds Meet Cold Reality

 NEW YORK, April 26 —

 Cleveland-Cliffs Inc. (CLF) managed to sell $4.9 billion worth of steel in Q1, and it still lost money doing it.
 The company's April 20 earnings filing revealed an $80 million hit from cold weather, and the stock promptly dropped 5% despite beating estimates on the loss.
-The market's verdict was blunt: a narrower loss is still a loss.
+Wall Street's verdict was blunt: a narrower loss is still a loss.

 - Q1 steel sales of $4.9B with an $80M cold-weather drag on results